 ITOCHU Corporation discusses a wide range of issues with the ITOCHU Labor Union in order to achieve our corporate mission "Sampo-yoshi."
-In FYE 2023, we held a total of three sessions of management meetings: an account settlement meeting with the CFO • CSO, a management meeting with the Metal Company President, and an exchange of opinions with the General Manager of Human Resources & General Affairs Division on women's advancement.
+In FYE 2023, we held management meetings: an account settlement meeting with the CFO, Collective bargaining session about the revision of the personnel system, a one-year review of the morning-focused flextime system and support for balancing childcare and work, and a management meeting with the President of the Energy and Chemicals Company.
 Recurrent, active discussion between labor and management makes both cognizant of the challenges facing the company and keeps them on the same page.
 This builds a healthy relationship that enables them to consider and implement measures for improvement.